Newborns Addicted to Opioids Recover More Quickly When Rooming with Moms, says Study

 The study authors note that while babies with NAS generally experience better recovery outcomes when rooming with their moms, this option isn’t always possible, depending on the mother’s health.
 Some moms may be struggling with their own severe opioid withdrawal symptoms that prevent them from being lucid and adequately caring for their newborns.

 When you’re pregnant and suffering from addiction, it’s normal to feel scared and confused about what to do to keep both you and your baby safe.
 Continued drug use can lead to birth complications and increase the risk for an overdose or death, while quitting cold turkey is just as dangerous and could lead to stillbirth, respiratory depression, and suicidal ideation.
 The safest way to get help for addiction when you’re pregnant is to slowly detox from drugs at a drug detox center where doctors can monitor your withdrawal and that of your unborn baby’s.

 Drug detox centers develop customized detox treatments for pregnant women based on their current health status and level of abuse.
 In most cases, pregnant women are put on tapering schedules so they can gradually reduce their opioid use without quitting abruptly and putting themselves and their babies at risk.
 Pregnant moms addicted to opioids may be given methadone or buprenorphine to replace the drug of abuse, though studies show buprenorphine is more effective at relieving opioid withdrawal symptoms in babies with NAS.

 If you are pregnant and addicted to opioids, understand that you’re not alone, and that getting help now is the safest thing you can do for both you and your baby.
-Call our 24/7 confidential helpline at 800-483-2193 to learn more about free and low-cost detox treatments, and to find the nearest drug detox center ready to help you and your baby experience a healthy recovery from addiction.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to learn more about free and low-cost detox treatments, and to find the nearest drug detox center ready to help you and your baby experience a healthy recovery from addiction.